 The founder, Ada Masotti has earned her reputation as an outstanding corset maker, earning her the prestigious Golden Scissors nickname.
 Over the years, she put her talent at the service of lingerie, dedicated to enhance the women’s femininity.
 For this birthday, La Perla launches Macramé Noir, a limited edition collection.
 To get this, Alessandra Bertuzzi, the creative director, imagined this luxury collection of 19 glamorous pieces.

+The line offers underwear and sets of trousers and blazers to sublimate the silhouette and sublimate each curve.
 La Perla highlights each macramé as a unique pattern.
 Those details are enhanced by black Swarovski crystals applied hand by hand.
 Thus, this capsule collection was presented, last October, in the Paris Saint-Honoré boutique, and its forest tones, with a couple of happy few…

 La Perla / Adress : 20 Rue du Faubourg Saint-Honoré, 75008 Paris / Open: 9am – 6pm / Phone : 00 33 (0)1 43 12 33 60